SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 2.md

 ---
-name: 'Answer 3 : Terrified'
+name: 'Answer 3 : A bear'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|282|Terrified
+title: quiz|431|A bear
 labels: ''
 assignees: ''